 Notable as one of the few films to be screened with the "Sensurround" process at select theaters, which caused those watching it to vibrate during certain "thrill scenes" involving the rides.

 - Amusement Park of Doom: A series of terrorist bombings targets various amusement parks around the U.S.

-- Bowdlerise: The ending was changed from the Young Man getting his foot stuck on the tracks and sliced by the Revolution's train to him getting hit and killed by the train out of fear that the ending would be too extreme for the PG rating and thus receive an R rating (this being before the introduction of PG-13).
+- Bowdlerise: The ending was changed from the Young Man getting his foot stuck on the tracks and sliced by the Revolution's train to him getting hit and killed by the train, out of fear that the former would be too extreme for a PG rating and thus receive an R rating (this being made in the era prior to the introduction of PG-13).

 - Mad Bomber: The Young Man, who doesn't seem to care about the victims that he causes and is very good with bombs.

 - No Name Given: The bomber's name is never revealed, simply being called "Young Man" in the credits.

 - Shoe Phone: The Young Man manages to trick out a radio into a bomb, which he then gives Calder.